-(It was noted that the full response had not been read out at the meeting to allow for a supplementary question.
-An updated response was made available on the Reading Borough Council Website).
+It was noted and acknowledged during the meeting, that the full written response had not been read out at the meeting in order to allow for a supplementary question to be raised.
+A complete and updated response was formally published and made available on the Reading Borough Council website on what date.